The Unseen Work of Running a School

 A Moment to Shine

-But this post isn’t just about me or this stay back.
+But this post isn’t just about this stay back.
 It’s about every trip we go on and those of us who get left behind.
 Staying back might seem like a privilege.
 Taking a break from being on with students is important in order to recharge and stay fresh.
 Getting to focus on projects without disruption is also a nice benefit.
 Most staff welcome the opportunity to stay back and get excited for the quiet time.

 Feeling Left Behind

 However, there is also a sadness that goes along with it.
 When the tail lights disappear down Hannah Branch and the laughter from the vans fade, the campus can feel sadly empty.
-We are reminded that much of the work that brings us joy is the interaction with our students.
+We are reminded that much of the work that brings us joy is in the interaction with our students.
 Cleaning out the water bars might go quicker, but it’s definitely not as enjoyable as when students are alongside you, telling you stories and laughing.

 Then there is the return when everyone gets out of the van, laughing and excited about the adventure they just shared.
 They try to include you and tell you stories, but it’s not the same.
 Sometimes you just needed to be there.